Ahmadjajja/GenAI-Chatbot/README.md

 - Bootstrap
 - Git

-### Why Chatbots?
+### 1. Why Chatbots?

-    An exploration into the significance and applications of chatbots in various domains.
+   - Explore the significance and applications of chatbots in various domains.

-### Hosting
+### 2. Hosting

-    Learn about hosting platforms such as gh-Pages, Netlify, and Vercel for deploying web applications.
+   - Learn about hosting platforms such as gh-Pages, Netlify, and Vercel for deploying web applications.

-### Teachable Machine (Powered By Google)
+### 3. Teachable Machine (Powered By Google)

-    Introduction to Google's Teachable Machine for creating machine learning models without coding.
+   - Introduction to Google's Teachable Machine for creating machine learning models without coding.

-### TailwindCSS, Tailblocks.cc
+### 4. TailwindCSS, Tailblocks.cc

-    Utilize TailwindCSS and Tailblocks.cc for efficient and responsive web design.
+   - Utilize TailwindCSS and Tailblocks.cc for efficient and responsive web design.

-### Freelancing
+### 5. Freelancing

-    Discover the world of freelancing, including tips on creating a profile, getting gigs, and generating leads.
+   - Discover the world of freelancing, including tips on creating a profile, getting gigs, and generating leads.

-### OpenAI Prompt Engineering
+### 6. OpenAI Prompt Engineering

-    Understanding and leveraging OpenAI's prompt engineering techniques.
+   - Understanding and leveraging OpenAI's prompt engineering techniques.

-### JavaScript
+### 7. JavaScript

-    In-depth coverage of JavaScript programming language.
+   - In-depth coverage of JavaScript programming language.

-### Express.JS and Libraries
+### 8. Express.JS and Libraries

-    Exploration of Express.js and various libraries for building robust web applications.
+   - Exploration of Express.js and various libraries for building robust web applications.

-### Deployment
+### 9. Deployment

-    Learn deployment strategies using AWS, Render, and other platforms.
+   - Learn deployment strategies using AWS, Render, and other platforms.

-### Dialogflow ES
+### 10. Dialogflow ES

-    Introduction to Dialogflow ES for creating conversational agents.
+   - Introduction to Dialogflow ES for creating conversational agents.

-### ChatGPT 4 Vision
+### 11. ChatGPT 4 Vision

-    Utilize ChatGPT 4 Vision for image-related tasks in chatbots.
+   - Utilize ChatGPT 4 Vision for image-related tasks in chatbots.

-### NEXT.JS 13.5
+### 12. NEXT.JS 13.5

-    Explore the features and capabilities of NEXT.JS version 13.5 for building modern web applications.
+   - Explore the features and capabilities of NEXT.JS version 13.5 for building modern web applications.

-### Vector Database
+### 13. Vector Database

-    Introduction to vector databases such as Pinecone and Buffer Memory for efficient data storage.
+   - Introduction to vector databases such as Pinecone and Buffer Memory for efficient data storage.

-### Python (For Streamlit)
+### 14. Python (For Streamlit)

-    Use Python with Streamlit for building interactive and data-driven web applications.
+   - Use Python with Streamlit for building interactive and data-driven web applications.

-### Flowise.ai
+### 15. Flowise.ai

-    Understanding Flowise.ai for enhancing chatbot capabilities.
+   - Understanding Flowise.ai for enhancing chatbot capabilities.

-### LangChain
+### 16. LangChain

-    Explore LangChain for natural language processing and understanding.
+   - Explore LangChain for natural language processing and understanding.

-### Built a Startup End to End
+### 17. Built a Startup End to End

-    A comprehensive project to apply the acquired skills and knowledge in building a startup from inception to execution.
+   - A comprehensive project to apply the acquired skills and knowledge in building a startup from inception to execution.

 ## Projects